plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 ### Adding a site description csv file

-A file called Site.csv also has to be included with the column listed below.The latitude and longitude coordinates will be used to position the dataset on a world map.
-If you have different sites on the same dataset with wide difference in positions that makes a difference on a world map or if this include different biomes, you can add several rows to your Site.csv file.
+A file called Site.csv also has to be included with the column listed below.
+The latitude and longitude coordinates will be used to position the dataset on a world map.
+If you have different sites for the same dataset with wide difference in positions that makes a difference on a world map or if this include different biomes, you can add several rows to your Site.csv file.